-(b) Structure of risk management
+B.Structure of risk management

 The Group's financial management department provides services for each business, coordinates the operation of entering domestic and international financial markets, as well as supervises and manages the financial risks related to the Group's operations through internal risk reports that analyze the level and range of risks that may occur.
 The use of derivative financial instruments is regulated by the policies adopted by the Board of Directors.
 Those policies are written principles for the exchange rate, interest rate, credit risk, the use of derivative financial instruments and nonderivative financial instruments, and the investment of remaining liquid funds.
-The Audit Committee and internal auditors continue to perform review and audit on the policy compliance and risk exposure, and the financial department also provides report to the Board of Directors and Audit Committee periodically.In addition, the Group does not trade financial instruments (including derivative financial instruments) for speculative purposes.
+The Audit Committee and risk exposure, and the financial department also provides report to the Board of Directors and Audit Committee periodically.
+In addition, the Group does not trade financial instruments (including derivative financial instruments) for speculative purposes.